Whitley Strieber: Communion and "the visitors"

-Strieber contends that he was abducted from his cabin in upstate New York on the evening of December 26, 1985, by non-human beings.
+Strieber has stated that he was abducted from his cabin in upstate New York on the evening of December 26, 1985, by non-human sentient beings.
 He wrote about this experience and related experiences in Communion (1987), his first non-fiction book.
-Although the book is perceived generally as an account of alien abduction, Strieber draws no conclusions about the identity of the alleged abductors.
-He refers to the beings as "the visitors", a name chosen to be as neutral as possible to entertain the possibility that they are not extraterrestrials.
-Neurologist Steven Novella remarks that the details of Whitley's tale of waking up seemingly paralyzed fits the description of hypnagogia, a fairly common neurological phenomenon that has been mistaken by some for an intervention by demons or aliens.

-Both the hardcover and paperback edition of Communion reached the number one position on The New York Times Best Seller list (non-fiction), with more than 2 million copies collectively sold.
+Although the book was perceived generally as an account of alien abduction, Strieber drew no conclusions about the identity of the alleged abductors.
+He referred to the beings as "the visitors", a name chosen to be as neutral as possible to allow the possibility that they were not extraterrestrials.
+Neurologist Steven Novella has remarked that the details of Whitley's tale of waking up seemingly paralyzed fitted the description of hypnagogia, a fairly common neurological phenomenon that has been mistaken by some for an intervention by demons or aliens.
+Both the hardcover and paperback editions of Communion reached the number one position on The New York Times Best Seller list (non-fiction), with more than 2 million copies collectively sold.

 Although it was published as non-fiction, the book editor of the Los Angeles Times pronounced the follow-up title, Transformation (1988), to be fiction and removed it from the non-fiction best-seller list (it nonetheless made the top 10 on the fiction side of the chart).
 "It's a reprehensible thing," Strieber responded.
 "My book is a true story ...
 Placing this book on the fiction list is an ugly example of exactly the kind of blind prejudice that has hurt human progress for many generations."
-Criticism noting the similarity between the non-human beings in Strieber's autobiographical accounts and the non-human beings in his initial horror novels was typically acknowledged by the author as a fair observation, but not indicative of his autobiographical works being fictional: "The mysterious small beings that figure prominently in Catmagic seem to be an unconscious rendering of [the visitors], created before I was aware that they may be real."
+Criticism that noted the similarity between the non-human beings in Strieber's autobiographical accounts and the non-human beings in his initial horror novels was acknowledged by the author as a fair observation, but not indicative of his autobiographical works being fictional.
+He said, "The mysterious small beings that figure prominently in Catmagic seem to be an unconscious rendering of [the visitors], created before I was aware that they may be real."

-Since the 1987 publication of Communion, Strieber wrote four additional autobiographies detailing his experiences with the visitors: Transformation (1988), a direct follow-up; Breakthrough: The Next Step (1995), a reflection on the original events and accounts of the sporadic contact he'd subsequently experienced; The Secret School (1996), in which he examines strange memories from his childhood; and lastly, Solving the Communion Enigma: What Is to Come (2011).
+Since the 1987 publication of Communion, Strieber has written four further autobiographies detailing his experiences with the visitors: Transformation (1988), a direct follow-up; Breakthrough: The Next Step (1995), a reflection on the original events and accounts of the sporadic contact he had subsequently experienced; The Secret School (1996), in which he examined strange memories from his childhood; and Solving the Communion Enigma: What Is to Come (2011).